Plastic Surgery Recovery Tips

 Ease Back Into Eating

 During your initial recovery, ease back to your normal diet.
 Start with light comfort foods like soup, plain crackers and Jell-O and slowly work your way up to substantial meals when you have the appetite.
 Don‚Äôt forget to hydrate as much as possible; your body needs at least eight ounces of water or Gatorade every two hours.

 Contact Our Team

-For more tips on maximizing your surgical recovery, please contact the team at the South Florida Center for Cosmetic Surgery.
+For more tips on maximizing your surgical recovery, please contact the team at the South Florida Center for Cosmetic Surgery and make sure to submit the virtual consultation to schedule a consult with one of our board certified plastic surgeons.
 Call our office at (954) 565-7575 today.